mariolambrette/AnimalTrackR/README.md

 create_TrackR_env()
 ```

-This relies on you having miniconda installed on your machine.
+This relies on you having Miniconda installed on your machine.
 If you do
-not have a miniconda installation, you will be prompted to install it.
+not have a Miniconda installation, you will be prompted to install it.
 Selecting yes will call `reticulate::install_miniconda()` internally and
 handle the installation process.
-Users who would prefer to manually
+Users who would prefer to do this
-install miniconda can decline the prompt and proceed to install
+manually can decline the prompt and proceed to install it themselves
-miniconda themselves
 [here](https://www.anaconda.com/docs/getting-started/miniconda/install).

 These steps are only required the first time you use AnimalTrackR.
 The
 correct environment is now set up and will be made available to your R
 session with any subsequent usage of `library(AnimalTrackR)`.

-See the [function documentation](man/create_TrackR_env.Rd) for more
+See the function documentation for `create_TrackR_env()` or the
+dependencies vignette (`vignette("AnimalTrackR-dependencies")`) for more
 information on custom environments.

 #### A note on GPUs

-The YOLO models on which AnimalTrackR relies are designed to run on
+The YOLO models on which AnimalTrackR relies are optimised to run on
 [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 While
 they will still run on a standard computer with a CPU they will be
-significantly faster (10-50x) on a properly configured GPU.
-Currently
+significantly faster (approx. 10-50x) on a properly configured GPU.
-YOLO models only support CUDA-compatible GPUs.
-If you have one in your
+Currently YOLO models only support CUDA-compatible GPUs.
+If you have one
-system you can configure the `AnimalTrackR` environment to use it by
+in your system you can configure the `AnimalTrackR` environment to use
-adding your specific CUDA version to the call to `create_TrackR_env()`
+it by adding your specific CUDA version to the call to
-as follows:
+`create_TrackR_env()` as follows:

 ``` r